httpool/saiku/README.md

 ---------------
 *WHAT*

-Saiku release 3.6 patched with MySQL support instead of builtin h2 and derby.
+Saiku release 3.6 patched with MySQL support instead of builtin:
+ - h2: users and roles
+ - derby: schema configurations

+*WHY*

+This gives you an ability to create a load balanced or HA solution with saiku server.

 *HOW*